vadimb/CHITransit/README.md

 License
 ==========

-Everything found in this repo is licensed under an CC BY-SA 3.0 license.
+Everything found in this repo is licensed under an MIT license.
 See the LICENSE file for specifics.